 What Does Earning a Six-Figure Salary Mean and Do You Need One To Build Wealth?

-Most everyone understands that earning a six-figure salary means earning between $100,000 and $999,999 per year.
+Most everyone understands that earning a six-figure salary means earning at least $100,000 and up to $999,999 per year.
 In the latter part of the 20th century, such a pay rate could open most Americans to the so-called American dream.
 This was the ticket to not only accumulating wealth but living at least an upper-middle-class lifestyle.

 While making $100,000 per year might keep one above the poverty level, rising costs have significantly eroded the value of this milestone.
 Let’s take a closer look to see what earning six figures means today.